 Faux wood, or wood composite, garage doors have similar qualities to wooden ones, but they’re a popular choice among homeowners for various reasons, including:

 - Stunning visual appeals: A high-quality faux wood door can look almost exactly like a natural wood door, providing a warm, inviting aesthetic for your home.
 This material comes in various colors, finishes and panel designs to create a one-of-a-kind door perfect for your property’s unique exterior design.
 Our composite wood garage doors have pattern options that allow you to mix and match the overlay and the base colors.
+For new and existing homeowners looking to up their curb appeal, faux wood doors are always a great place to start.

 - Enhanced resistance to weather damage: Composite wood is more resistant to moisture and temperature changes than natural wood.
 As you look for your garage door, make sure you shop at a store that offers high-quality faux wood products to give your home the ultimate protection.
 The plastic fibers in the faux wood panels increase their durability.
 Add insulation to your garage door to enhance its energy efficiency and resilience in different weather conditions.